Node0o1/dictBot/README.md

 > This bot supports slash commands and now also adopted dictionary.com
 > This allows users to search definitions of words within the Discord chat.
 >
 > **Also creates a log of used commands for analysis purposes.
-Feel free to remove that line if desired.**
+Feel free to remove the write_log function and related calls if desired.**

 ### Description:
 >Search acronym meanings and search definitions of words/terms/etc within discord chat.
 This application uses www.acronymfinder.com, www.wikipedia.org, and www.dictionary.com respectively.